troglobit/libuev/README.md

 ---------------

-The library is built and developed for GNU/Linux systems, as such it may use GNU GCC and GNU Make specific features, but may also work with other UNIX systems as well.
+The library is built and developed for GNU/Linux systems, as such it may use GNU GCC and GNU Make specific features.
+Patches to support *BSD kqueue are most welcome.

    * `make all`: The library
    * `make test`: Test and showcase